danodus/mdsynth/README.txt

 - A C compiler (tools/mc09);
 - S19 to VHDL (tools/s19tovhd) for producing the ROM file.

 You will find Makefiles for Linux.
 I personally use the great CentOS-6 distribution.
-This distribution is compatible with Xilinx ISE 13.3.

 The S19 file is to be uploaded to the board using a serial terminal at 57600-N-8-1 (see the installation section).
 The ROM contains the SYS09BUG utility available under "src/sys09bug" which perform the download of the file over the serial port.

 The chain is the following:
 	"C" -- [ C compiler ] --> "ASM" -- [ 6809 assembler ] --> "S19" -- [ Serial upload with SYS09BUG ROM ] --> FPGA Block RAM Memory

 The C compiler based on the public domain Micro-C is tiny (around 3K lines of code in a single file) and is quite impressive for its size.
 Obviously, no optimization is done and everything is done in a single pass, so there is no separation between data and code.
 It also only implement a subset of the C language.

 If you plan to use this tiny C compiler, please read the README file located the project for known limitations and issues I encountered.